mpayson/arcgis-js-resources/README.md

 #### `pipetiles` [code](/pipetiles.html) | [live](https://mpayson.github.io/arcgis-js-res/pipetiles.html)

-> same as `pipebins`, but with a [hosted tile layer](https://doc.arcgis.com/en/arcgis-online/manage-data/publish-tiles-from-features.htm) instead of a bin feature layer. you can also select an area of interest at any scale to query capacity statistics _on the server_
+> Same as `pipebins`, but with a [hosted tile layer](https://doc.arcgis.com/en/arcgis-online/manage-data/publish-tiles-from-features.htm) instead of a bin feature layer.
+You can also select an area of interest at any scale to query capacity statistics _on the server_